Body Lift Surgery

 - Your weight have been stable for at least 1 year

 - You have a realistic expectation and positive attitude for the body lift

 - You have a healthy diet, such as protein deficiency problem can interfere with healing.

 Preparing for body lift surgery:

-4. Avoid taking aspirin, anti-inflammatory drugs and herbal supplements as they can increase bleeding.
+- Avoid taking aspirin, anti-inflammatory drugs, and herbal supplements as they can increase bleeding.

 Body lift Procedure

-Avoid heavy lifting, strenuous exercise, swimming and strenuous sports until advised by your surgeon
+- Avoid heavy lifting, strenuous exercise, swimming, and strenuous sports for at least six weeks

 - Anesthesia risks

 - Numbness or other changes in skin sensation